Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - A delegate is an object or collection initializer that adds flexibility, readability and maintainability in C#.

-- A delegate in .NET is similar to a function pointer in C or C++.
-Using a delegate allows the programmer to encapsulate a reference to a method inside a delegate object. <= Correct
+- **A delegate in .NET is similar to a function pointer in C or C++.
+Using a delegate allows the programmer to encapsulate a reference to a method inside a delegate object.** <= Correct

 - A delegate is a collection initializer that adds flexibility, readability and maintainability in .NET.

-- **A delegate is an extension method.
-Using a delegate allows the programmer to add flexibility, readability and maintainability in .NET.** <= Correct
+- A delegate is an extension method.
+Using a delegate allows the programmer to add flexibility, readability and maintainability in .NET.